trueToastedCode/MyChat/README.md

 # MyChat
 Adopted version of 'labalaba' https://github.com/vykes-mac/labalaba with null safty for newer versions of flutter

+Flutter chatting application featering beyond chatting typing notifications, reading notifications, profiles picture and not quite final last seen and online status.

+It has been build modular and can be relativly easy adopted.

 ### Tested on:
 - Flutter version 2.0.6
 - Dart version 2.12.3